 The Games to Watch

 Probably the highest profile draw for the round of 16 is the match-up between Bayern Munich and Juventus.
 Bayern won five of their six group stage fixtures, only dropping one game (against Arsenal).
-Juventus, meanwhile, have struggled to find their
+Juventus, meanwhile, have

 Posted: November 29, 2015|Categories: Benfica|